 It’s not all cerebral, polished point fighting.
-Part of Kattar’s intelligence is that he recognizes when to turn up the heat.
+Part of Kattar’s game is that he recognizes when to turn up the heat.
 When in need of an important momentum shift, or to put a stamp on the round, he’s been able to bite down and sprint.
 His pressure isn’t nearly as educated or effective as his outfighting and countering, but he has it in his back pocket if need be.

-In Kattar’s UFC debut he was thrown to the wolves.
+In Kattar’s UFC debut he was likely intended to be a sacrificial lamb.
 Against the tough, dangerous Team Alpha Male product Andre Fili, Kattar had to go to war for three rounds.
 As usual, he was able to score off his jab and find spots to land clean.
 By the third round, Kattar had made enough reads on Fili’s offense to slow the fight down, and cruise to a decision victory.

 LAST FIGHT: Def.
 Shane Burgos via TKO (Punches) at UFC 220